-The 7th CCBIO Annual Symposium will take place at Solstrand Hotel May 13-14 2019.
-Registration is now open.
+Welcome to the 7th CCBIO Annual Symposium which takes place at Solstrand Hotel May 13-14 2019.

 We have the pleasure of inviting you to the 7th CCBIO Symposium, May 13th-14th 2019 at Solstrand Hotel.
 The 2018 symposium was a success with around 200 participants and we expect the 2019 symposium to be at least as good.

 With so many participants in a very international mix, this is a great opportunity for international networking within the field of cancer research.
 The beautiful surroundings at the historical hotel Solstrand provide an ideal frame for the symposium with the serene fjord views, fresh air, great food and spacious areas, with a little touch of Norwegian history.